openoereb/pyramid_oereb/doc/source/configuration.rst

 recommend to use it **only if a simple geometry cannot be used** and to put **only one geometry** in each record.
 Do not use it as a bucket for everything!
 The third parameter defines the output directory in which the new file will be created, e.g. a module directory of your application.

+To use strings as primary key type, add the '-k TRUE' parameter.
+If not supplied, the default primary key type of integer will be used instead.

 After creating the models you have to create its configuration.
 Open the configuration file (pyramid_oereb_standard.yml) and copy the section from one of the existing topics which usually looks like